-So, let everyone know about your brand and products/service you are selling.
+So, let everyone know about your brand and the products/services you sell.
 Work on brand awareness through social media and display ad networks.

-Occasionally, you can send mass emails or SMS blast, but make sure to keep its frequency optimum and focus more on Open rate/CTR.
-Another thing to take care that your messages are visible to your audience and not going in the spam folder.
+Occasionally, you can send mass emails or SMS blasts, but make sure to keep its frequency optimum and focus more on Open rate/CTR.
+Another thing to take care that your messages are visible to your audience and not going into the spam folder.

 Thorough testing and analytics could be useful in that situation.

 Other promotional activities like podcasting, influencer marketing, and optimized PPC campaigns can also be helpful.